titon/titon/readme.md

 * Adapter - Handles the case of adapting a specific class to another class.
 * Behavior - Defines a behavior pattern for a model.
 * Dispatcher - Handles the dispatch cycle in the MVC paradigm.
 * Driver - Allows the model to access different types of databases; describes the schema.
+Only works with Titon's model system.
 * Engine - Handles the rendering of the view templates.
-* Listener - Objects to be triggered at specific events to hook into the system.
 * Helper - Provides additional functionality to the view layer.
+* Listener - Objects that listen and wait to be triggered at specific events in the system.
+* Package - A combination of component types into a single related entity.
 * Shell - Handles CLI execution and tasks.
-* Package - A combination of component types into a single related entity.